Gurren Lagann: Critical reception

 Ian Wolf of Anime UK News stated, "when you look at the way that it was made as a whole, the story that was created, the characters that were portrayed, and the sheer scale of the entire project, it all combines into what is probably one of the greatest anime of all time."
 Guillermo Kurten of Comic Book Resources (CBR) called it one of the "modern classics" of anime, praising the art style and animation, the action, the mechs, the cast of characters and their emotional relationships, the world-building with gradually rising stakes, the "over-the-top and light-hearted" tone, and for dealing with real-world issues.
-Michael Iacono of CBR also praised the anime's use of hip hop music, including "what might be the greatest hip-hop song in the genre" of anime in hip hop.
+Michael Iacono of CBR also praised the anime's use of hip-hop, including "what might be the greatest hip-hop song in the genre" of anime and hip-hop.